mtirado/jettison/README.md

 launch programs into a whitelist environment. however, X11 users must take extra care to adequately compartmentalize a pod.
-You should start a new X11 session for applications that can not be trusted with sharing keystrokes and screen contents, possible window control, etc... this can be accomplished by simply running startx in a getty virtual terminal. switch between sessions using ctrl-alt f7,f8,f9 and so forth.
+You should start a new X11 session for applications that can not be trusted with sharing keystrokes and screen contents, possible window control, inject input, etc... this can be accomplished by simply running startx in a new getty virtual terminal. switch between sessions using ctrl-alt f7,f8,f9 and so forth. any pods that wish to connect to X11 must specify the X11 option to copy auth data and /tmp socket, for the current $DISPLAY environ var. `startx -- -nolisten local -nolisten tcp` will tell X to not listen in abstract socket namespace, or tcp socket. which is ideal to prevent a hostile pod from even attempting to cross X11 sessions.

 see configs directory for example pod configuration files.